-Trinity College’s Career and Academic Advisor Jon Bray provides advice on academic and career-related matters, including program and career exploration, graduate and professional school applications, and job search support and strategy.
-Whether you’re trying to determine what to study, where to work, how to get a job, or what you’re going to do with the rest of your life, a meeting with Jon is a good place to start.
+Working in collaboration with Career Exploration & Education (at U of T Student Life), Trinity College’s Academic Advisor, Career Exploration provides advice on academic and career-related matters, including program and career exploration, graduate and professional school applications, and job search support and strategy.
+Whether you’re trying to determine what to study, where to work, how to get a job, or what you’re going to do with the rest of your life, a meeting with the Academic Advisor, Career Exploration from the Office of the Registrar is a good place to start.

 To book an appointment, contact the Office of the Registrar: firstname.lastname@example.org.

 The Academic Advisor, Career Exploration can help you identify and pursue your career, academic, and personal aspirations, both during and beyond your Trinity and U of T experience.
 Our Academic Advisor, Career Exploration recognizes how academic and career life are intertwined, and can help guide you through the exploration, planning, and learning processes that connect what you’re experiencing in the classroom with meaningful expressions of work.